georgexyz19/georgexyz.com/content/extra/geany-editor.md

 * Editor → Display → Display: Long line marker : 80

-The menu item `Tools → Plugin Manager` has access to Plugins dialog, turn on Addons, File Browser, and HTML Characters options.
+The menu item `Tools → Plugin Manager` has access to Plugins dialog, turn on Addons, File Browser, HTML Characters, and Spell Check options.
 Click menu item `Edit → Plugin Preference` and toggle on option *Mark all occurrences of a word when double-clicking it*.
 Windows text editor Notepad++ has this nice feature.
 Geany editor also has it, but it takes a little time to configure and turn